Fijula/Design_Patterns/README.md

  -> Stratergy : Focus: Dynamically changing the behavior of an algorithm at runtime.
 Goal: Allows you to choose and swap between different implementations of an algorithm based on specific criteria.
  -> Decorator- Focus: Adding or modifying the behavior of an object at runtime in a layered fashion.Goal: Extend the functionality of an object without changing its core structure or subclassing it.

+c)Template Design: skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Subclasses (concrete classes) can override specific steps without changing the overall structure of the algorithm.The Template Design Pattern provides a solid foundation for creating reusable and flexible algorithms.

+  Use case:
+  i)Data Processing:

+Imagine a data processing application with a common pipeline for reading data, transforming it, and writing the results.
+The Template class defines the steps (read, transform, write) with default implementations for generic data handling.
+Concrete classes for specific data types (e.g., CSVProcessor, JSONProcessor) override the transformation step to handle format-specific details. ii)Network Requests:A base NetworkRequest class defines a template for making network requests.
+It includes steps like preparing the request, making the actual request, and handling the response (success or error).
+Concrete subclasses (e.g., GetRequest, PostRequest) override the preparation step to define URL formation and request body construction for specific actions (GET, POST). iii)Game AI:A base AI class defines a template for AI behavior in a game.
+It includes steps like sensing the environment, making decisions, and acting based on those decisions.
+Concrete AI subclasses (e.g., AggressiveAI, DefensiveAI) override the decision-making step to implement specific strategies based on AI type.

+   Pros: Reusability,Flexibility,Maintainiblity
+   Cons- Potential of ver use, Hook misuse(overriding),Complexiity High